 In general.
 The United States imposes a flat 30% withholding tax (or a tax at a lower treaty rate) on U.S. source dividends.
 An exemption from this withholding tax is provided for capital gain dividends paid by the Fund from its net long-term capital gains.
 An exemption from withholding is also provided for shortterm capital gain dividends and interest-related dividends as described below, to the extent that these gains and dividends are paid with respect to taxable years of the Fund beginning before January 1, 2014.
 However, notwithstanding such exemptions from U.S. withholding at source, any taxable distributions and proceeds from the sale of your Fund shares will be subject to backup withholding at a rate of 28% if you fail to properly certify that you are not a U.S. person.
 The exemptions for interest-related and short-term capital gain dividends will sunset unless extended or made permanent.
-If these exemptions sunset, the Fund's interestrelated and short-term capital gain dividends will be subject to taxation as ordinary income.
+If these exemptions sunset, the Fund's interestrelated and short-term capital gain dividends will be subject to taxation as ordinary income subject to U.S. withholding tax at 30% or a lower treaty rate.